Creative Technologies and Enterprise (Learning at Work) BSc (Hons)

-We recommend you study units worth 60 credits a year.
-Typically, a student who enters with the maximum RPL of 240 credits and has only 120 credits to study would take 18-24 months to complete the course.
+We recommend you study modules worth 60 credits a year.
+Typically, a student who enters with the maximum RPL of 240 credits and has only 120 credits to study would take 18–24 months to complete the course.

 Careers and opportunities

 After you finish your course, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

 What you'll study on this BSc (Hons) Creative Technologies and Enterprise (Learning at Work) degree